math4tots-misc/crossj/README.md

 * A select number of classes from java.lang are made available, but not all their methods are available

+Methods
+* Method overloading is not allowed (not yet enforced) When targeting languages that don't natively support this (e.g. javascript, objc) the choices don't look great.
+    I don't want name mangling, because then calling the methods from the host environment will feel awkward and clunky.
+    Having a stub method that will dispatch to the correctly overriden method at runtime is a possible solution, but would mandate reflection in the target language.
+Further, it would be a good bit of work t omaintain

 Native classes

 While in Java, you can mark just specific methods to be native,